-It’s typically very easy to find out your IP address or the IP address of someone with whom you are communicating somehow on the internet.
+It’s typically easy to find out your IP address or the IP address of someone with whom you are communicating on the internet.

-Unfortunately, many people believe that with an IP address, it’s possible to find out all sorts of information about the person at that connected computer.
+Unfortunately, many people believe it’s possible to find out all sorts of information about the person at the computer connected with that IP address.

 That’s simply not the case.